Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Conclusions and Guidelines for Discrepancy Modeling (Framework)

 \section{Conclusions and Guidelines for Discrepancy Modeling (Framework)}

-In conclusion, discrepancy modeling for learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects emerged as an important framework for principled investigation of model-measurement mismatch.
+In conclusion, discrepancy modeling for learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects emerged as an important framework for principled investigation of model-measurement mismatch in dynamical systems. { The methods advocated for provide a suite of algorithms that can be broadly used in almost any realistic system where data and models are jointly used, such as emerging digital twin technologies~\cite{tao2018digital,jones2020characterising}}.
 By leveraging improved observations to automate the process of learning better models, we can improve the characterization of underlying system dynamics.
-The two discrepancy modeling approaches introduced are distinct, yet nuanced: learning missing physics improves the underlying deterministic model and modeling systematic error corrects the known Platonic model.
-While an abundance of data-driven modeling methods exist, we adapted a suite of four model discovery methods to demonstrate the mathematical implications of discrepancy modeling.
-Each combination of approach and method for discrepancy modeling demonstrates the need for clearly defined goals and an understanding of constraints imposed by data collection.
-Further, by taking a deeper look at the mathematical implementations of each data-driven modeling method, we can better anticipate the utility and suitability of learning discrepancy models.
-Indeed, certain model discovery methods are more appropriate than others for each discrepancy modeling approach.
-It is important for the researcher to evaluate their \textit{intent} for discrepancy modeling, as well as understanding sensor constraints (data \textit{quality} and \textit{quantity}) when pursuing discrepancy modeling to improve their dynamical model.
+The two discrepancy modeling approaches introduced are distinct, yet nuanced: (i) learning missing physics in the dynamical space to improve the underlying model and (ii) estimating the systematic residual in the state space to correct the model’s state approximations.
+While an abundance of data-driven modeling methods exist, we adapted a suite of four model discovery methods to demonstrate the mathematical implications of discrepancy modeling for practical applications.
+Each combination of approach and method for discrepancy modeling demonstrates the need for clearly defined goals and an understanding of constraints, such as those imposed by data collection or model accessibility.
+Further, by taking a deeper look at the mathematical implementations of each data-driven modeling method, we can better anticipate the utility, suitability, and interpretability of learned discrepancy models.
+Indeed, certain model discovery methods are more appropriate than others in conjunction with the chosen discrepancy modeling approach based on the intended use of the learned model, as well as sensor capabilities (data quality, quantity, resolution).
+To summarize, the goal of discrepancy modeling is to resolve model-measurement mismatch in dynamical systems.
+If the true dynamics are unknown, \textit{i.e.}, an imperfect dynamical model, identifying missing physics is best treated by learning the discrepancy model in the dynamical space.
+However, circumstances may dictate learning a discrepancy model in the state space, such as with discrete dynamical systems.
+If the true dynamics are known yet model-measurement mismatch still exists, learning a discrepancy model of the systematic residual is best treated in the state space.
+Indeed, data-driven discrepancy modeling is important for state space errors produced by nonlinear means or when data assimilation assumptions (\textit{e.g.}, known and unbiased observation error statistics) are invalid.